Annapreto23/TangoSIDM_DMFraction/data/Observational_datasets/raw_data/README_Barnabe_2011.txt

 "Fig shows the corresponding dark matter fractions within re"

 f_DM ≡ 1 - M∗,e / Mtot,e -> 'e' for effective radius

+We took the stellar masses used by Barnabé 2011 from Auger et al. (2009).
+With this dataset we also checked the galaxies type of our sample and decided to exclude one galaxie with a S type.